pvdz/preval/tests/cases/normalize/pattern/param/arr/obj/default_yes_no__arr_obj_empty.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) array reads var statement with init ArrayExpression
+- (todo) can we always safely clone ident refs in this case?
 - (todo) fixme: spyless vars and labeled nodes
 - (todo) support array reads statement type ExpressionStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope